Sleep tracking

 After dismissing the alarm in the morning you will see your sleep phases, deep sleep % and more..

-This can be a result of multiple things, so please make sure to do the following troubleshooting:
+This can be the result of several things, so please try the following troubleshooting steps:

 -